All Episodes

 Some days it just doesn't make sense.

-And how uh some group out there, gay and lesbian groups, had ostensibly done research showing that adoptive parents are actually better for kids than their natural parents.
+Yesterday we had the story about adoption and how some group out there, gay and lesbian groups, had ostensibly done research showing that adoptive parents are actually better for kids than their natural parents.

-It didn't say could be, they actually are better.
+It didn't say could be.

-And of course, people called here and wanted to start debating this, which I said you're missing the point here.
+And of course, people called here and wanted to start debating this, which I said, you're missing the point here.

 You start debating this and you're accepting the premise and think it needs to be debated.

-Well, of all places, ABC News has a story here from last night by Gary Langer, who is their director of polling, which debunks this story and two others, the story on naps and spouseless women.
+Well, of all places, ABC News Has a story here from last night by Gary Langer, who is their director of polling, which debunks this story and two others, the story on naps and spouseless women.

 On stories ranging from the value of naps to the administrations of adoptive parents, it's not been a terrific week for the sober reporting of scientific data.